Smoke in Esterhazy, Sask., mine sends employees to refuge stations | CBC News

 228 employees underground at the time smoke was detected

-More than 200 Mosaic potash mine employees in Esterhazy were brought to the surface Thursday afternoon after a smoke scare.
+More than 200 Mosaic potash mine employees in Esterhazy had some tense moments Thursday afternoon when smoke sent them to underground shelters for several hours.

-A spokesperson for Mosaic said there was no report of a fire but smoke was detected.
+A spokesperson for Mosaic said there was no report of a fire but around noon smoke was detected.

 As a precaution, 228 employees were sent to refuge stations.